constantAmateur/SoupX/README.md

 The methodology implemented in this package is explained in detail in [this paper](https://github.com/constantAmateur/SoupX).

-A detailed vignette is provided with the package and can be viewed [here](https://cdn.rawgit.com/constantAmateur/SoupX/master/vignettes/pbmcTutorial.html).
+A detailed vignette is provided with the package and can be viewed [here](https://cdn.rawgit.com/constantAmateur/SoupX/master/inst/doc/pbmcTutorial.html).

+A second vignette discussing common issues with estimating the contamination can be found [here](https://cdn.rawgit.com/constantAmateur/SoupX/master/inst/doc/estimatingContamination.html).

 ## General remarks